Guidelines for street and building naming and numbering

 - Renaming or renumbering of buildings and streets

-- New street names should not duplicate a name already in use in the borough or neighbouring boroughs.
-Variations to the terminal word (street, road, avenue etc.) will not be accepted as a different name.
+- not duplicate a name already used in the borough or neighbouring boroughs – variations such as street, road, avenue etc, are not accepted as a different name

-- All new street names should end with one of the following suffixes:
+All new street names should end with one of the following:

 |Road||for any thoroughfare|